Quansight/Quansight-website/README.md

 any potential code/content conflicts before merging to `main`.

-When viewing the site in local development or at a Vercel preview URL, there should be a banner that explains that you are looking at a preview of the site.
+When viewing the site in local development or at a Vercel preview URL, there should be a gray or yellow banner that indicates that you are looking at a preview of the site.
 This helps reduce confusion when screenshots are shared.
 This banner should not be present on a production build of the site.

 The preview/development environment banner should allow the user to toggle between seeing published versus draft/saved Storyblok content.
-The banner should change colors to indicate which of the two content preview modes the user is in (that is, whether they are seeing draft or published content from Storyblok).
+The banner should change colors to indicate which of the two content preview modes the user is in (that is, whether they are seeing draft (yellow banner) or published (gray banner) content from Storyblok).

-The above should hold _except_ when the user is using the Storyblok web interface; then the website should always be in "draft" mode, showing saved (but not published) content.
+The above should hold _except_ when the user is using the Storyblok web interface; then the website should always be in "draft" mode, showing saved (but not published) content (yellow banner).
 And as mentioned previously, it should show this content against the latest code from the `develop` branch (not the `main` branch).
 Related: The content team shouldn't have to think about which URL to use with the Storyblok editor.
 It should be only one default URL, and this URL should show draft content against the latest code in `develop`.

 Hitting the publish button in Storyblok should not push that content to the public-facing site; rather, it should queue up the content for the next production deployment.
 This prevents bypassing any GitHub workflows that have been set up for quality control.

 Content that is marked as "published" in Storyblok should be ready to be pushed to production at any time.
 Likewise, code that is merged into the `develop`